Ackee-Blockchain/trident/documentation/docs/trident-advanced/trident-transactions/multi-instruction-transactions/index.md

 By default, separate folders for `instructions` and `transactions` are created.
 To create multi-instruction transactions, either modify an existing `transaction` in its corresponding `.rs` file or create a new one.

+!!! warning "Instruction Resolution Order"
+    In multi-instruction transactions, instruction hooks are executed in the same order as the instructions are defined in the transaction structure.

+Any newly created transaction must be added to the `FuzzTransactions` enum in the `fuzz_transactions.rs` file.
+See the [FuzzTransactions](../../../trident-api-macro/trident-types/fuzz-transactions.md) page for more details.

+## Example

+The following example demonstrates:

+- Creating a multi-instruction transaction
+- Adding the transaction to the `FuzzTransactions` enum

 ```rust
 // example_transaction.rs
 use crate::fuzz_transactions::FuzzAccounts;